peterjc/thapbi-pict/database/README.rst

       ((internal AND transcribed AND spacer) OR its1) AND 150:10000[sequence length] AND Oomycota[organism]

-  Note the NCBI import discards uncultured entries.
+  Note the NCBI import command discards uncultured entries.

 - Observed ITS1 sequence files ``single_isolates/*.fasta`` from single isolate
   positive controls run on MiSeq plates.
 Created using